The Latest: Authorities looking into Asia Argento allegation

 Los Angeles County sheriff’s officials say they are investigating a report that actress Asia Argento reached a settlement with an actor who says she sexually assaulted him when he was 17.

 Capt.
-Darren Harris said Monday that the department has learned no police report was filed at the time, and investigators will reach out to Jimmy Bennet, now 22, and his representatives.
+Darren Harris said Monday that the department has learned no police report was filed at the time, and investigators will reach out to Jimmy Bennett, now 22, and his representatives.

 The New York Times reports that the 42-year-old Argento, one of the most prominent activists of the #MeToo movement, settled a notice of intent to sue filed by Bennett for $380,000 shortly after she said last October that producer Harvey Weinstein raped her.

-Note: This item has been corrected on spelling of Bennett.